-The United States Congress has considered in the past legislation that would create an economy-wide "cap-and-trade" system that would establish a limit (or cap) on overall greenhouse gas emissions and create a market for the purchase and sale of emissions permits or "allowances."
+The United States Congress has considered, but has not passed, various bills that would create an economy-wide "cap-and-trade" system that would establish a limit (or cap) on overall greenhouse gas emissions and create a market for the purchase and sale of emissions permits or "allowances."
 Any proposed cap-and-trade legislation would likely affect the chemical industry due to anticipated increases in energy costs as fuel providers pass on the cost of the emissions allowances, which they would be required to obtain under cap-and-trade to cover the emissions from fuel production and the eventual use of fuel by the Company or its energy suppliers.
 In addition, cap-and-trade proposals would likely increase the cost of energy, including purchases of diesel fuel, steam and electricity, and certain raw materials used or transported by the Company.
 Proposed domestic and international cap-and-trade systems could materially increase raw material and operating costs of the Company's customer base.
 Future environmental regulatory developments related to climate change in the United States that restrict emissions of greenhouse gases could result in financial impacts on the Company's operations that cannot be predicted with certainty at this time.

 In addition, current global trends incorporating carbon neutral policies and reduction in greenhouse gas emissions are driving decarbonization initiatives across all industries to mitigate the impact on climate change and may result in a decline in global and U.S. hydrocarbon usage.
-Such a decline in hydrocarbon usage (for example, as a result of an increase in electric vehicles) could result in a reduction in demand for (a) the Company's services in its marine transportation segment to the extent there is reduced demand for crude oil and other feedstocks used and the products produced by the Company's major refining customers and (b) for the Company's products and services in its distribution and services segment to the extent there is reduced demand in the exploration and production of hydrocarbons by the Company's oil and gas customers.
+Such a decline in hydrocarbon usage (for example, as a result of an increase in electric vehicles) could result in a reduction in demand for (a) the Company's services in KMT to the extent there is reduced demand for crude oil and other feedstocks used and the products produced by the Company's major refining customers and (b) for the Company's products and services in KDS to the extent there is reduced demand in the exploration and production of hydrocarbons by the Company's oil and gas customers.

 Loss of a large customer could adversely affect the Company.
-Five marine transportation customers accounted for approximately 17% of the Company's 2021, 18% of 2020 and 19% of 2019 revenue.
-The Company has contracts with these customers expiring in 2022 through 2026.
-Three distribution and services customers accounted for approximately 6% of the Company's 2021 revenue, 3% of 2020 revenue, and 12% of 2019 revenue.
+Five KMT customers accounted for approximately 17% of the Company's 2022 and 2021 revenue, and 18% of 2020 revenue.
+The Company has contracts with these customers expiring in 2023 through 2026.
+Three KDS customers accounted for approximately 9% of the Company's 2022 revenue, 6% of 2021 revenue, and 3% of 2020 revenue.
 Although the Company considers its relationships with these companies to be strong, the loss of any of these customers, or their inability to meet financial obligations, could have an adverse effect on the Company.